- Enjoy alpine views in Triglav National Park

 Elevation: 5,050 feet (1,540 m)

-Your route will lead you up a hill to reach Socerb Castle overlooking the Gulf of Trieste.
-The medieval castle was built on the ruins of an Illyrian fort and offers panoramic views of the stretching out to the sea.
-You'll descend down a steep set of stairs to the Osp Valley, which serves as a passageway through the karst region to the Istrian Peninsula.
+Get an early start this morning to complete your biking tour.
+The route will lead you up a hill to reach Socerb Castle that overlooks the sparkling Gulf of Trieste.
+This medieval castle was built on the ruins of an Illyrian fort and offers panoramic views of the area stretching out to the sea.
+You'll descend a steep set of stairs to the Osp Valley, which serves as a passageway through the karst region and to the romantic countryside of the Istrian Peninsula.

-The trail then descends to sea level as you approach the coastal city of Koper.
-Follow the deserted Parenzana railway track through some tunnels to reach the Venetian-style city of Piran.
+The trail then descends to sea level as you approach the coastal city of Koper, where you'll continue to pedal along the Rižana River, following the Parenzana Track, a now-defunct railway track, through some tunnels to reach the Venetian-style city of Piran.
 Set at the tip of a narrow peninsula, Piran's Old Town is one of the best-preserved in the Adriatic.
 Celebrate the end of your journey with a refreshing dip in the sea and a delicious seafood dinner.

 Cycling distance: 41 miles (66 km)